 Bringing Biodiversity to Your Community

 Access to healthy food is a fundamental determinant of health.
 Biodiversity loss impacts food availability, food safety, and dietary quality, which ultimately impacts the health status of our community (11).

 To increase biodiversity, N4L is expanding our regenerative farms throughout the United States.
 Each new farm will give us an opportunity to ship more locally to rural and urban communities.
-They will also serve as outdoor classrooms to increase awareness of biodiversity, regenerative farming, and healthy eating in the community.
+These farms will also serve as outdoor classrooms to increase awareness of biodiversity, regenerative farming, and healthy eating in the community.
 Although COVID-19 prevents us from hosting in-person events at our farms, we encourage all of our customers to connect with our Registered Dietitians virtually.
-Sign up here for your complimentary nutrition consult to learn about regenerative farming, and how our meal kits can enhance your health.
+Sign up for your complimentary nutrition consult to learn about regenerative farming, and how our meal kits can enhance your health.

 - Shaw, B. J. (2018, November 15).
 Why is biodiversity important?Conservation International. https://www.conservation.org/blog/why-is-biodiversity-important?gclid=CjwKCAjwjqT5BRAPEiwAJlBuBS-KH171O9oCdWVFlH7mjo3biN9ljUnHKaLpvDvb_-8SiUfMDpeYhhoCZWgQAvD_BwE